Giving Back. Never Giving Up.

 Given in honor of USMC Sgt.
 Mecot Camara

 The goal of the scholarship program offered by the American Brother Foundation is to offer support to those that have given so much for our country.
-In 2024, we are giving six(6) $1000 scholarships to our active duty military personnel, veterans, and/or their families, including our Gold Star families, to assist in their educational goals.
-Through the support of our donors, we can “Give Back” to those that have sacrificed for our great nation.
+In 2025, we are giving six (6) $1,000 Scholarships to graduating seniors who are dependents of current or past members of the US military.
+Thanks to the support of our donors we can “Give Back” to those that have sacrificed for our great nation.

 Who is Eligible?